Phantas0s/garden/content/post/building_mouseless_book_strategy.md

 {{<mouseless_book_series>}}
 {{</mouseless_book_series>}}

 It doesn't look like it, but the previous posts of my series were about important stuff: the stuff we have in our head.
-Let's go a bit more into the writing itself now.
+The stuff which define our reality.
+Let's explore now the writing itself.
 What was the crazy strategy I came up with to write this book?

 ## A Book is a Big Thing